-As part of a safety project, more than 850 state of the art cameras were rolled out across the borough in 2018 which harness the latest in CCTV technology to keep the Hillingdon streets safe.
-The quality of CCTV images has been vastly improved; with better coverage and also include technological enhancements such as number plate recognition, two-way intercom and are vandal resistant.
-CCTV is one of the most important tools at the Council's disposal for keeping residents safe.
+The council's CCTV contractor DSSL is working with the Programme and Asset Management team to install and maintain more than 1,000 brand new state-of-the art CCTV cameras across the borough.
+The new cameras, which are digital and wireless, provide more extensive coverage, capture better quality images and allow the police quicker access.
+CCTV is one of the most important tools at the Council's for keeping residents safe.
 It acts as an effective monitoring tool, a deterrent, and a reliable means of gathering evidence to bring lawbreakers to justice.